 If it’s a joint case it’s important that both partners sign and date all the documentation or the case cannot proceed.
 Both parties must give their permission before the lender will undertake an investigation.

 Most lenders will accept one form of authority signed by both account holders.
 However, if your case is for a joint account with the Barclays group, we will have sent you two forms which will need to be signed separately by each claimant.

 What is the Schedule of Claims?

-After your lenders have confirmed any accounts where PPI was or may have been present, we will have spoken with you to set these claims up for you.
-The Schedule of Claims we send with your claims pack simply lists the lenders, products and account numbers we have set up claims for.
+The Schedule of Claims simply lists the lenders, products and account numbers we have set up claims for.
 If you notice anything missing or remember any additional lenders you would also like us to investigate for you, please speak with one of our friendly advisors who would be happy to discuss this with you.